evernotegitofficial/evernote-cloud-sdk-windows/Getting_Started.md

         ENSession.SharedSession.AuthenticateToEvernote();
     }

+Initally, API keys are only active on https://sandbox.evernote.com.
+To authenticate to the add the optional thrid parameter "sandbox.evernote.com" to the SetSharedSEssionConsumerKey method as follows:

+ENSession.SetSharedSessionConsumerKey("your key", "your secret", "sandbox.evernote.com")

 Alternative if you're using a Developer Token (see above) to access *only* your personal, production account: *don't* set a consumer key/secret (or the sandbox environment).
 Instead, give the SDK your developer token and Note Store URL (both personalized and available from [this page](https://www.evernote.com/api/DeveloperToken.action)).
 Replace the setup call above with the following.

     ENSession.SetSharedSessionDeveloperToken("the token string that you got from us");